DIPlib/diplib/INSTALL_MacOS.md

 brew install glfw
 ```

-To compile the documentation yourself (not really necessary, you can read the
+To compile the documentation yourself (note that the compiled documentation can be found
-documentation directly in the header files), you need *Doxygen*:
+online), you need *Doxygen*:
 ```bash
 brew install doxygen
 ```